-- Application for Permit to Carry Weapons: This is the current application for a Non-Professional Permit to Carry Weapons.
+- Application for Permit to Carry Weapons: As of September 1, 2017, this is the application for a Non-Professional Permit to Carry Weapons.
 A "carry permit" can also be used as a permit to purchase so you do not need both a carry permit and a purchase permit but you may get both if you want.

 - 2017 Law Changes FAQ: Contains answers to frequently asked questions on the new weapons law.
 This form is provided by the Iowa Department of Public Safety.
 This form has been updated to reflect many law changes taking place July 1, 2017.
 The DPS will provide another more in-depth FAQ form as the details for obtaining the new uniform permits are worked out.

 - Information regarding handgun training course